Bill Szymczyk

-William Frank Szymczyk (/ˈsɪmzɪk/; born February 13, 1943) is an American music producer and technical engineer best known for working with rock and blues musicians, most notably the Eagles in the 1970s.
-He produced many top albums and singles of the 1970s, though–aside from continuing to work with Joe Walsh–he retired from the music business by 1990.
+William Frank Szymczyk (/ˈsɪmzɪk/; born February 13, 1943) is an American music producer and recording engineer best known for working with rock and blues musicians, most notably the Eagles in the 1970s.
+He produced many top albums and singles of the 1970s, though—aside from continuing to work with Joe Walsh—he retired from the music business in 1990.
 He re-emerged in the late 2000s, taking on select projects including the 2007 Eagles album Long Road Out of Eden and the 2008 eponymous debut of Brian Vander Ark.

 Unlike many music producers, Szymczyk has no background as a musician.
 He was originally a sonar operator for the U.S. Navy and took some audio production classes as part of his Navy training.
 Besides his work with the Eagles, he has produced hit songs and albums for such diverse artists as B.B.
-King, The Who, Joe Walsh, The James Gang, and Elvin Bishop.
+King, the Who, Joe Walsh, the James Gang, and Elvin Bishop.

 Early life

 Bill Szymczyk was born in Muskegon, Michigan on February 13, 1943.
 His mother worked as a nurse, and his father held several jobs, including factory worker and maintenance at a school.
 Growing up, his first introduction to music and electronics was when he built his own crystal radio from a kit.
 Using his radio, he became a fan of blues and R&B while listening to a station out of Nashville, Tennessee.

 He joined the United States Navy in 1960, where he worked as a sonar technician.
-It was in the Navy that he took his first course in radio and television production.
-Upon leaving the service in 1964, and without much of an idea of what to do for a post-military career, he enrolled at New York University's Media Arts School.
+While in the Navy he took his first course in radio and television production.
+Upon leaving in 1964, and without much of an idea of what to do for a post-military career, he enrolled at New York University's Media Arts School.